Operation Nifty Package: Military operation

-During the Paitilla Airfield operation, another Navy SEAL group from SEAL Team 2, consisting of four divers and men on Zodiac attack boats, was assigned to conduct a combat swimmer attack and sabotage Noriega's heavily armed gunboat, Presidente Porras, while it was tied to a pier on the canal.
-The plan called for the divers to plant explosives on the bottom of the boat, using Draeger rebreathers, which do not give off exhalation bubbles, for added secrecy.
+During the Paitilla Airfield operation, another Navy SEAL group from SEAL Team 2, consisting of four divers and men on Zodiac inflatable boats, was assigned to conduct a combat swimmer attack and sabotage Noriega's heavily armed gunboat, Presidente Porras, a 65-foot aluminum gunboat built in 1982 in Louisiana by Swiftships, while it was tied to a pier on the canal.
+The plan called for the divers to plant explosives on the bottom of the boat, using Dräger rebreathers, which do not give off exhalation bubbles, for added secrecy.
 The divers were transported by several combat rubber raiding craft to an insertion point located in a grove of mangrove trees roughly one hundred fifty yards away from the target.
 The divers entered the water and approached the boat in separate pairs, attached the explosives, and began exfiltrating.
 As they were leaving, several PDF guards began dropping grenades and shooting into the water, forcing the SEALs to take cover under the pier.
-Due to this diversion, the divers were still in the area when the bombs went off, and were able to confirm that the ship was destroyed.
+Due to this diversion, the divers were still in the area when the bombs went off, and were able to confirm that the boat was destroyed.
 As the divers were heading back to the rendezvous point, they heard a large ship approaching overhead and were forced to descend to forty feet which was dangerous due to the increased toxicity of the pure oxygen used in the Draeger at greater pressures.
 However, no divers experienced any ill effects, and both pairs were picked up by several raiding craft, and were transported back to Rodman Naval Base.